North Carolina Football Coach Resigns After Using N-Word, Says He’s Not Racist

 “White power, Knightdale.
 I still love you, N*****s!”

-Hoskins put the video up on social media before taking it down, but the damage had already been done: someone had noticed the video and had brought it to the attention of his superiors at Wake County Schools.
+Hoskins put the video up on social media before taking it down, but the damage had already been done: someone noticed the video and brought it to the attention of his superiors at Wake County Schools.

 Hoskins later resigned, saying that he didn’t want to be a “distraction” to the football program at his school.

 Whether or not he’d have been fired remains unclear.
-On Tuesday, school district superintendent Cathy Moore said that the language Hoskins used was and is “not OK,” and the district said that Hoskins’ use of that word violates district policy.
+On Tuesday, school district superintendent Cathy Moore said that the language Hoskins used was and is “not okay,” and the district said that Hoskins’ use of that word violates district policy.

 This is the resignation letter from the assistant ???? coach at Knightdale High who was seen on video using the N-word and shouting “White Power, Knightdale.”
 He explained to me this was locker room talk condoned by his black players, he used while celebrating Friday with friends. pic.twitter.com/MjDURjU3nQ